Ryan Dirteater to retire from professional bull riding at conclusion of 2020 season

-PUEBLO, Colo. – Ryan Dirteater, Hulbert, an 11-time Professional Bull Riders World Finals qualifier and 2016 World Finals event winner, has announced that he will retire from professional bull riding at the conclusion of the 2020 season.
+PUEBLO, Colo. — Ryan Dirteater (Hulbert, Oklahoma), an eleven-time PBR (Professional Bull Riders) World Finals qualifier and 2016 World Finals event winner, has announced that he will retire from professional bull riding at the conclusion of the 2020 season.

 With the goal of capturing his career-first PBR World Championship in 2020, Dirteater’s accomplished career of more than 14 years will come to a conclusion on Nov.
 4-8 in Las Vegas at the end of the 2020 PBR Unleash The Beast World Finals inside T-Mobile Arena.